kyleboas/tacticsjournal.com/_posts/2025/01/2025-01-01-why-the-tactics-journal-is-no-longer-posting-on-x.md

 What is the point of contributing to this website if my content is not valued and not being shared to the people that follow me or to a greater audience?

-Now, finally, the exodus has begun not only because of this issue but also due to the deteriation of the site as a whole.

 The European Federation of Journalists (EFJ), the largest organisation of journalists in Europe, representing over 295,000 journalists in 44 countries has announced that it will stop posting content on X.

 [President of the EFJ, Maja Sever](https://www.thelondoneconomic.com/news/media/european-federation-of-journalists-to-stop-posting-content-on-x-386598/):